 What Is a Rewards Credit Card?

 The benefits of a rewards credit card will vary based on the card type.
-For instance, one cash back credit card may offer a flat percentage back on all purchases, while another may offer higher rates in certain categories, such as gas or groceries, and a lower rate across other areas.
-Meanwhile, another rewards credit card could offer cardholders one or two points for every dollar they spend using the card, which they could then redeem for airline tickets or hotel stays.
+For instance, one cash-back credit card may offer a flat percentage back on all purchases, while another may offer higher percentages back in certain categories, such as gas or groceries, and a lower rate across other areas.

-Recommended: What Is the Average Credit Card Limit
+Recommended: What Is the Average Credit Card Limit?

 How Rewards Credit Cards Work

+The cards offer access to a revolving line of credit that cardholders can use to make purchases.
 When the cardholder makes a payment by their credit card due date, their revolving credit is restored for the amount of their payment.

 There are a number of ways that cardholders can redeem the credit card rewards they earn.
-This could include as a statement credit, for merchandise or gift cards, for stays at hotels and resorts, toward airline tickets, as a direct deposit to a bank account, or in the form of a check mailed to the cardholder.
+This could include as a statement credit for merchandise or gift cards, stays at hotels and resorts, toward airline tickets, as a direct deposit to a bank account, or in the form of a check mailed to the cardholder.

 Types of Credit Card Rewards Programs